 Patients participating in Project Access are referred from Montgomery Cares safety-net clinics or Nexus Montgomery and continue to receive primary care through their home clinic.
 In FY 2017 a total of 1556 patients attended 3730 specialty care appointments arranged by Project Access.

-Project Access receives referral requests from more than 15 safety-net clinics and secures timely and appropriate access to specialty care services for patients with the highest priority needs.
+Project Access receives referral requests from more than 11 clinic organizations and secures timely and appropriate access to specialty care services for patients with the highest priority needs.
 Project Access relies on the contributions of a dedicated network of approximately 100 local specialists who agree to see low-income, uninsured patients.
-We also partner with all five hospitals in Montgomery County to schedule surgeries and other hospital-based procedures.
+We also partner with all six hospitals in Montgomery County to schedule surgeries and other hospital-based procedures.

 Project Access Needs Volunteer Specialists

 Over 60,000 low-income, uninsured patients live in Montgomery County, and that number continues to grow.
-The overall demand for specialty care services in this population is far greater than what Project Access can presently meet.
+The overall demand for specialty care services in this population is far greater than Project Access can presently meet.
 Uninsured patients who do not receive timely access to specialty care services often suffer complications requiring more extensive care or hospital admission.
 Local specialists can help to alleviate this situation by committing to see a few uninsured patients each.
-The need for volunteer specialists is especially acute in the areas of urology, orthopedic surgery, gastroenterology, and general surgery.

 Project Access provides referrals and care coordination for low-income, uninsured patients in need of specialty care.
-The specific services Project Access provides vary based on the specialty areas of the participating volunteers and may include:
+The specific services Project Access provides vary based on the specialty areas of the participating specialists and may include:

 - General Surgery